Canadian HOS App Features and Requirements

 HOS247 Leads the Industry in Providing HOS Apps for HOS Logging

-With the ELD Mandate compliant HOS application, HOS247 is a trusted software organization that offers fleet management services to aid both motor carriers and their drivers comply with the ELD regulations set by the FMCSA.
+With the ELD Mandate compliant HOS application, HOS247 is a trusted software organization that offers fleet management services to aid both motor carriers and their drivers comply with the ELD regulations set by the Transport Canada.
 With our HOS software, the company is able to offer benefits to their drivers on a consistent and reliable basis, unlike their competitors.
 These include:

 - No requirement to commit to any contracts